 An annual progress report shall be submitted to the Planning Director and the State Land Use Commission prior to the anniversary date of the approval of the permit.
 The report shall include, but not be limited to the status of the development and to what extent the conditions of approval are being complied with.
 This condition shall remain in effect until all of the conditions of approval have been complied with and the Planning Director acknowledges that further reports are not required.

-Response: This report is being submitted to satisfy this condition for years 2022 and have been quarried for use.
+Response: This report is being submitted to satisfy this condition for 2024.
+To date, approximately 81 percent of the acres in the permitted area have been quarried for use.